enaismaili/supabase-product-funnel-insights/README.md

 # Supabase Product Funnel Insights App

-Simulate and analyze Supabase-style product usage funnels — from user activation to retention and monetization — using dbt, SQL, and Hex.
+Simulate and analyze Supabase-style product usage funnels — from user activation to retention and monetization — using Supabase, dbt, SQL, and Hex.

 ---